Gautambnsl/-SoulAir-Bot/README.md

 ## **Contributing** 💡

-We welcome contributions to **SoulAir Bot**!
+We welcome contributions to **AirSoul Bot**!
 If you have ideas, suggestions, or want to help improve the project, please check out our [contributing guidelines](CONTRIBUTING.md) and [open an issue](issues).

 ## **License** 📝